samueleaton/autossh/README.md

 For example, if `serverAliveInterval=10` and `serverAliveCountMax=1` then the ssh connection would be checked every 10 seconds, and if there is 1 failure, then close (and, in the case of autossh, restart) the connection.
 If the connection never fails, then there will be no restart.

 One more example, if `serverAliveInterval=5` and `serverAliveCountMax=0` then the ssh connection would be checked every 5 seconds, and if there are 0 failures, then close and restart the connection.
-The 0 means it doesn't care if there is a failure or not--restart every 5 seconds, regardless!.
+The 0 means it doesn't care if there is a failure or not--close (and restart) every 5 seconds, regardless!

 The default values are `serverAliveInterval=120` (120 seconds) and `serverAliveCountMax=1`.